aptima-ai/aptima_framework/docs/ten_framework/build_system.md

 ### C++

-The TEN framework uses the `ten_gn` build system to compile C++ apps and C++ extensions. `ten_gn` is a build system based on Google's GN.
+The APTIMA framework uses the `ten_gn` build system to compile C++ apps and C++ extensions. `ten_gn` is a build system based on Google's GN.

 ### Golang

-The TEN framework uses the standard go command to build TEN framework Golang projects.
+The APTIMA framework uses the standard go command to build APTIMA framework Golang projects.

 ## Building

 ### C++ App

-To build a TEN framework C++ app, run the following commands in the root directory of the TEN framework C++ app.
+To build a APTIMA framework C++ app, run the following commands in the root directory of the APTIMA framework C++ app.

 `<os>` can be one of the following: